Please apply directly to our website at https://as.sdsu.edu/jobs/fulltime/

 PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Depending on program requirements, physical demands may require standing and walking for extended lengths of time and may require lifting, pushing, pulling, moving and carrying items up to 25 pounds.
+Depending on program requirements, physical demands may require standing and walking for extended lengths of time, walking over sandy, wet or uneven surfaces, may require lifting, pushing, pulling, moving, and carrying items up to 40 pounds.

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered this position with Associated Students.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current Associated Students employees who apply for the position.
 Fingerprinting is required for all employee and volunteer positions that have direct contact with minor children.

 About Associated Students of San Diego State University

 San Diego State University, the largest of the 23 campuses of The California State University system, is located nine miles east of the Pacific Ocean in beautiful San Diego, a dynamic and diverse community of over one million people.
 The University enrolls approximately 34,000 students (25,000 FTEs) on the main campus as well as more than 800 students at the Imperial Valley campus in Calexico.
 The students are supported by approximately 5,000 faculty and staff.
 The University currently offers bachelor's degrees in 85 areas of study, the master's in 75, and 17 doctoral degrees.